GLOBAL MARKETS-Wall St up, other markets steady ahead of Fed; oil slips

 “People are focused on two things right now: they’re looking at commodity prices, they’re looking at interest rates, and they’re tying to figure out how that is going to impact growth heading into next year,” said Bryan Novak, portfolio manager at Astor Investment Management in Chicago.

-MSCI’s all-country world equity index, which tracks shares in 45 nations, was last down 0.1 percent.
+MSCI’s all-country world equity index, which tracks shares in 45 nations, was last up 0.06 percent.

-European shares steadied after touching a two-month low, with retailers and technology firms under pressure as commodity shares stabilized.
-Europe’s broad FTSEurofirst 300 index fell 0.2 percent to 1,428.08.

-The dollar rose as markets refocused on the expected U.S. rate increase, moving up from one-month lows against the euro and yen.
-The dollar index, which tracks the greenback versus a basket of six currencies, was last up 0.6 percent at 97.915.
+The dollar rose as markets refocused on the expected rate increase from the Fed, moving up from one-month lows against the euro and yen.
+The dollar index, which tracks the greenback versus a basket of six currencies, was last up 0.56 percent, at 97.898.

 “You are seeing people become more convinced that the Fed is going to move on autopilot,” said Karl Schamotta, director of FX strategy and structured products at Cambridge Mercantile Group in Toronto.